anirbanc3/RASSLE/README.md

 2. `cd` into the extracted directory and configure it using `./config`.
 3. Once the library has been configured for the system, execute `make` to build all the necessary files.
 4. After the build is complete, complete the installation by executing `sudo make install`.
 This version of OpenSSL will be installed in `/usr/local/lib`.
+5. [optional] Run `sudo ldconfig` in case the installation is not successful after the end of previous step (step 4).